 Security New Year’s Resolutions (Infographic)

 For many of us, the New Year means setting resolutions.
 Some of us hope to shed a few pounds, make a bit more money, or spend more time with our loved ones.
 Well, I have an important one to add to your list: security.
 Our world is dominated by our constant connection to each other through devices and the web.
 This can make day-to-day life much simpler, but it also significantly increases the risk of your personal information being stolen.
-Below are four easy, security-related New Year’s resolutions everyone should set (and stick to) in 2018.
+Below are four easy, security-related New Year’s resolutions everyone should set (and stick to) in the new year.

 1. Use (and update) complex passwords